Tips and advice for keeping yourself, your children, pets, and other companions cool while travelling

 - Toss a Coolmax or microfiber towel over your seats to help wick moisture and perspiration away

-- Circulate air in the cab or passenger area of your Vanagon using 12-volt DC fans, ranging from the simple clip-on variety to more permanent versions.
+- Circulate air in the cab or passenger area of your Vanagon using 12-volt DC fans, ranging from the simple dashboard variety to more permanent versions.

 - Your Uber driver may enjoy his swanky wooden-beaded seat cover, but you can do better than that; consider a ventilated seat cover with integrated 12-volt DC fan which forces air from near the floor through internal channels to keep your bum and back cool.